 A circle and a hyperbola living in one plot

-We will see that the 3D plot of \(x^2 + (y+zi)^2 = 1\) contains a circle and a hyperbola, where \(i\) is the imaginary number.
-Beyond the visuals, this helps us understand the (complex) eigenvalues of real matrices.
+We will see that the 3D plot of \(x^2 + (y + zi)^2 = 1\), where x, y, z are real and i is the imaginary unit, contains both a circle and a hyperbola.
+This visualization sheds light on the complex eigenvalues of real matrices.

 \[\begin{align*} \text{Case 1: }y&=0 \text{ and so } x^2-z^2 = 1\\ \text{Case 2: }z&=0 \text{ and so } x^2+y^2 = 1 \end{align*}\]Case 1 nets us a hyperbola in the \(xz\)-plane.
 Case 2 nets us a unit circle in the \(xy\)-plane.